makokaz/parallel-distributed-programming/00slurm/README.md

 When you need to debug GPU programs, use --pty option to run the debugger (cuda-gdb) on a compute node.
 It is recommended to do this from within Emacs (M-x gud-gdb).

+* When you debug a CPU program, consider doing it on the login node

 Reservation
 -------------------